AccretionDevs/student_app/README.md

 - You may get some warnings as we don't have developers account right now, so ignore them.

 # Request
-- We don't have any developer account that is why we are unable to make it availabe it on app store and play store.
+- We don't have any developer account that is why we are unable to make it available it on app store and play store.
 So, if you have a developer account kindly contact us at accretiondevs@gmail.com